-- 3.4 (1) An issuer may become a defaulting reporting issuer if it does not file a document when it is due. - (2) National Instrument 13-101 System for Electronic Document Analysis and Retrieval (SEDAR) (NI 13-101) provides that a document filed through SEDAR is filed on the day that the transmission of the document is completed, so long as it is completed by 5:00 p.m.
-A temporary hardship exemption is available under NI 13-101 to an issuer that encounters unanticipated technical difficulties when attempting to file through SEDAR. - (3) A document that is not filed through SEDAR is filed when the Commission receives it, not when the issuer sends it.
+3.4 (1) An issuer may become a defaulting reporting issuer if it does not file a document when it is due.

+(2) As stated in Companion Policy 13-103 System for Electronic Data Analysis and Retrieval + (SEDAR+) (NI 13-103), we consider a document filed through the System for Electronic Data Analysis and Retrieval + (SEDAR+) to be filed on the day that the transmission of the document is completed.
+A temporary hardship exemption is available under NI 13-103 to an issuer that encounters unanticipated technical difficulties when attempting to file through SEDAR+.

+(3) A document that is not filed through SEDAR+ is filed when the Commission receives it, not when the issuer sends it.
 A reporting issuer that relies on the postal system may become a defaulting reporting issuer if the mail is delayed or the document is lost in the mail.
 A reporting issuer that sends a document to the Commission by facsimile should retain the facsimile verification as evidence that the Commission received the document.